 Log Well on Paper (LWOP)

-• Review of the acquisition plan to ensure the design and execution will meet the well objectives and that priorities are understood by all parties.
+• Review of the data acquisition programme to ensure the design and execution will meet the well objectives and that priorities are understood by all parties.

 • Review the operating procedures and strategies to identify risks or opportunities for improved efficiencies.

-• Identify, discuss and plan for failure contingencies in order to mitigate risk.
+• Identify, review and plan failure contingencies in order to mitigate risk.

-• Review and discuss lessons learned from the client’s previous operations and Gaia's database.
+• Review and incorporate lessons learned from the client’s previous operations and Gaia's database.

 • Define and review data acquisition parameters and deliverables to ensure quality and consistency.

 Equipment Loadout Inspection:

 • Review equipment inventory to ensure compliance with the acquisition programme.